Batice77/Chunkstruction/README.md

 # Chunkstruction
 Dead project on UE4.13 (making construction with blocks by using chunks) reason of fail: adding physics

+Needed : Materials from StarterContent and the RuntimeMeshComponent Plugin

 Frame : Actor which contains all chunks of the same construction

 BlockTypes : a class wich contains each different BlockType